Why do I need to get health insurance if I'm 31?

 Another simple way to save is by looking at how you pay your premium.
 We offer discounts of up to 4% to customers who set up automatic direct debits from their bank account (discount not available on Ambulance Only cover).

 When looking at your private health insurance policy, it’s vital to check what level of excess you’ve got.
 Often you can lower your premium by choosing a higher excess.
 On some of our nib hospital covers, you can choose from either a $250 or $500 excess.
-To see if you can change your excess amount, give us a call on 13 16 42.
+From 1 April 2019, you'll be able to increase your excess to $750 as part of the private health insurance reforms.
+To find out more about your excess options, give us a call on 13 16 42.

 If you currently hold private health insurance, you could be eligible to receive a rebate from the Australian government.
 The Australian Government Rebate amount is tiered depending on your individual income (if you’re single), or your family’s income.
 This rebate can be used to reduce your premiums, or claimed as a tax credit when you lodge your tax return with the Australian Taxation Office (ATO).